How to Celebrate Mother's Day During Social Distancing

 Plan for a special menu.

-Even if sitting down for a traditional Mother's Day dinner is out of the question this year, Weiss says there are still ways to break bread with your mom to celebrate.
+If sitting down for a traditional Mother's Day dinner is still out of the question, Weiss says there are still ways to break bread with your mom to celebrate.
 "If you're hosting a virtual party, ask each guest to make their favorite dish and present it BYO-style," Weiss says.
 "Each family member can show off their contribution.
 Or you can give everyone the same menu to create in their own home so each member of the family enjoys the same meal together, plus one specialty dish to surprise the others with and show off online."

 Have your favorite photos of mom handy.